Try a Double Decker lesson plan

 I sometimes teach some content first to give me a topic to play with in the skill section.
 The review would then be the plenary, which would include retrieval of the content and explanation of the skill learnt.
 Not as hard as it sounds and gets students into the habit of writing good answers straight away, rather than six weeks of ‘even better if’ written on their feedback, which is a grim way to learn how to write a business essay or answer.

-KEY TAKEAWAYS TO DRIVE YOU FORWARDS
+KEY TAKEAWAYS TO DRIVE YOU FORWARD

 Link to buy Geoff Petty's book here: